elizabethany/TraversalMaykr-Cpp-GUI/README.md

 * Removed the config file.
 Most formerly configurable items are now hardcoded or are fixed paths. 😔

 ## Known Issues
-* There are some edge cases where the program will still accept bad inputs and crash, though they shouldn't happen unless you're manually entering coordinates
 * Wolf and Gladiator traversals don't work properly outside of ledge up/down & jump forward animations, since they have such a limited pool of animations.
 I'm still working on a way around that.
     * (Gladiator doesn't even use traversals out of the box)
 * Coordinates added to lists may include a line break; this won't affect the generated entity